 6. Keep In Touch

-Working remotely can be isolating, lonely and if this crisis lasts the 2020 winter, then it could feel a bit like another parental leave.
-Keep in touch with your employer with virtual, and if safe, physical meet ups that can allow you to keep up to date with business operations and the context of your role within them.
+Working remotely can be isolating and lonely.
+Keep in touch with your employer with virtual and, if safe, physical meet ups that can allow you to keep up to date with business operations and the context of your role within them.

 Thank you for doing your part to support the safety, health and wellbeing of you and those around you.